 I became dimly aware of Mahoney behind me in the doorway.
-I smelled his cologne, and underneath that, stark and painful memories of his past coming back to roost.
-The Insight gave them clarity, and a distinct bouquet of frustration and loss.
+I smelled his body wash and sharp cologne, and beneath that, stark and painful memories of his past coming back to roost.
+The Insight gave them life and depth, and a distinct bouquet of frustration and loss.
 Mahoney knew something about the victim.
 Their paths had intersected at some point.

 “Why do the righteous suffer?”
-I read aloud, exchanging a confused look with Stentstrom.
+I read aloud.

 As I uttered the words, the holo-screen shimmered, and the verse changed.

 “He repays everyone for what they have done.
 He brings on them what their conduct deserves.”

 “Detective?”
 Stentstrom asked, his voice quivering.
 “What is happening?”

 Before I could answer, the words faded to be replaced by a new passage.

 “And no creature is hidden from His sight.
 But all are naked and exposed to the eyes of Him to whom we must give account.”